1.9. How Cases Move Through the System

 Exercise on Discretion

-Provide an example of discretion, which can be from a teacher in school, a dean, an officer, a judge, or boss.
+Provide an example of discretion, which can be from a teacher in school, a dean, an officer, a judge, or a boss.
 Describe what discretion impacted life outcomes today.
 When I was pregnant, my sister and I argued over the phone.
 This caused me to cry and emotions took over, which led to being pulled over.
 I encountered an officer who was understanding.
-He then told asked me to drive safely, and because my record was clean, he was not going to cite me.
+He then asked me to drive safely, and because my record was clean, he was not going to cite me.
 I was fortunate that I did not have to lose money for a ticket, and still, today, have never had a ticket.

 Ethics refers to the understanding of what constitutes good or bad behavior and helps to guide our behaviors.
 Ethics are important in the criminal justice system because people working in the system get authority, power, and discretion from the government.
-[3] Imagine in the above case where the speeding and swerving occurred because the person drove drunk due to the break-up.
+[3] Imagine in the above case where the speeding and swerving occurred because the person drove drunk due to the breakup.
 It would be unethical for police to allow them to drive home because they were drinking and driving, which is a crime.
 Most people would see it as an abuse of discretion if the officer said, “I know you are drunk, but break-ups suck.
 Please stop crying, drive home, and forget this happened.”
 Ethics and discretion often go hand-in-hand.

 In the News: How Would an Ethical Officer React?
 The New York Times wrote an article about ethical policing.
 Tobkin often asked his recruits, in any given situation, “How would an ethical officer react?”
 All recruits were required to take an ethics class called Police Legitimacy, which deals with how officers are viewed by the public and what they can do to improve or erode those perceptions.
 “There is about one patrol officer for every thousand citizens, so if the public does not see us as legitimate and they do not acknowledge our authority, then we are in big trouble,” Tobkin said.
 Recruits also closely study the department’s “use-of-force continuum,” which dictates what level of force is appropriate in response to a suspect’s behavior: tasers and batons on when a suspect is kicking or punching an officer, but generally not when a suspect is simply trying to get away.
 [4]